-And, me, I don't think -- I don't qualify 2 3 mine as hurt.
-I qualify mine as anger because I'm still left without answers.
-We're talking about 35 transfers, 4 and it should speak to how they responded to her on that 5 They were unwilling to open up different 6 occasion. reports, and things like that.
-It would just -- they 7 controlled the witnesses, and just -- it's frustrating.
-We 8 9 didn't get answers as to why she was transferred so much.
-We didn't get good answers as to why she was in solitary.
-10 11 MS. CHRISTA BIG CANOE: And, I'm just going 12 to take a step back too, Cecil.
-You obviously looked up a lot of the words when Kinew was talking to you because 13 you're using language some of us might not all be familiar 14 with and very eloquently.
-One of the things you said was 15 the RPC.
-That's the Regional Psychiatric Centre in 16 Saskatoon, right?
-17 18 MR. CECIL JAMES: Yeah.
-19 MS. CHRISTA BIG CANOE: But, when we're

-20 talking about transfers -- when we're talking about 21 transfers in, like, the correctional context, so she -- we 22 know she was in custody.
+1 hurt.
+2 And, me, I don't think I don't qualify 3 mine as hurt.
+I qualify mine as anger because I'm still 4 left without answers.
+We're talking about 35 transfers, 5 and it should speak to how they responded to her on that 6 occasion.
+They were unwilling to open up different 7 reports, and things like that.
+It would just they 8 controlled the witnesses, and just it's frustrating.
+We 9 didn't get answers as to why she was transferred so much.
+10 We didn't get good answers as to why she was in solitary.
+11 MS. CHRISTA BIG CANOE: And, I'm just going 12 to take a step back too, Cecil.
+You obviously looked up a 13 lot of the words when Kinew was talking to you because 14 you're using language some of us might not all be familiar 15 with and very eloquently.
+One of the things you said was 16 the RPC.
+That's the Regional Psychiatric Centre in 17 Saskatoon, right?
+18 MR. CECIL JAMES: Yeah.
+19 MS. CHRISTA BIG CANOE: But, when we're 20 talking about transfers when we're talking about 21 transfers in, like, the correctional context, so she we 22 know she was in custody.
 Were they transferring her just 23 in the building or were they transferring her to different 24 institutions?

-MR. CECIL JAMES: Different institutions.
+25 MR. CECIL JAMES: Different institutions.
 I

 1 know she was in Edmonton, I believe, on occasion.
 She was 2 at Grand Valley in Ontario on occasion.
 Juliette.
 She was 3 at various institutions across the country, constantly 4 transferring.
 5 MS. CHRISTA BIG CANOE: And, each of these 6 facilities, were they putting her into solitary 7 confinement?
 8 MR. CECIL JAMES: On a lot of occasions they 9 were.
 10 MS. CHRISTA BIG CANOE: And, I'm going to 11 ask you, because I understand that you were at the inquest 12 and you were actually the family's representative at the 13 inquest; is that true?
 14 MR. CECIL JAMES: Yes.
 15 MS. CHRISTA BIG CANOE: Okay.
-So, you'll 10 whether have the best weedlighting of this .
-Do not weedlight 16 probably have the best recollection of this.
-Do you recall 16 it ever coming up in the evidence that, or by argument, 17 it ever coming up in the evidence that, or by argument, 17 18 it ever coming up in the evidence that, or by argument, that the reason they kept transferring her is so they could 17 18 19 it ever coming up in the evidence that, or by argument, that the reason they kept transferring her is so they could keep her in solitary confinement?
-17 18 19 20 it ever coming up in the evidence that, or by argument, that the reason they kept transferring her is so they could keep her in solitary confinement?
-MR. CECIL JAMES: I don't recall whether 17 18 19 20 21 it ever coming up in the evidence that, or by argument, that the reason they kept transferring her is so they could keep her in solitary confinement?
-MR. CECIL JAMES: I don't recall whether that was said specifically, but my guess is she would have 17 18 19 20 21 22 it ever coming up in the evidence that, or by argument, that the reason they kept transferring her is so they could keep her in solitary confinement?
+So, you'll 16 probably have the best recollection of this.
+Do you recall 17 it ever coming up in the evidence that, or by argument, 18 that the reason they kept transferring her is so they could 19 keep her in solitary confinement?
+20 MR. CECIL JAMES: I don't recall whether 21 that was said specifically, but my guess is she would have 22 to be out of solitary for a little bit to request a 23 transfer.
+I'm not sure how many voluntary transfers and 24 administrative transfers there were.
+25 MS. CHRISTA BIG CANOE: And so, if I can